MarkWarneke/markwarneke.github.io/about.md

 My values are embracing an open-mindset and engage with high motivation and high energy.
 I am an IT enthusiasm with a diverse background.
-I started my career as an account manager and developed into a software engineer.
+I started my career as an account manager and developed into a Software Engineer.

 Currently, I am employed as a Software Engineer working for Microsoft.